Updated April 2026 18 min read

 TodayEcoFlow STREAM kits are sold in the UK from around £499 on Amazon.
 The compliant install route in 2026 is a CPS-registered electrician with a hardwired connection to your consumer unit.

-Until those standards are amended, the compliant route in the UK is installation by a CPS-registered electrician with a hardwired connection to the consumer unit.
+Until the Interim Product Specification is finalised and the first kit is certified, no certified plug-in solar kit yet exists, so the practical install for buyers today is still a CPS-registered electrician with a hardwired connection to the consumer unit plus G98 notification.
 The savings and payback figures are the same either way.
 For a dated, primary-source view of where each standard sits today, see the BSI 2026 Plug-In Solar Tracker.
 Substantive corrections are logged on the changelog.

 Costs and kit options